History of Candace Parker in Timeline

 August 2004: Won Gold Medal at FIBA Americas Championship

-In August 2004, Candace Parker and the USA Women's U18 team won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico, defeating Puerto Rico in the final.
-Parker was the leading scorer for the team, averaging 16.6 points per game.
+In August 2004, Candace Parker, as a member of the USA Women's U18 team, won the gold medal at the FIBA Americas Championship in Mayagüez, Puerto Rico, defeating Puerto Rico in the final.
+Parker was the team's leading scorer, averaging 16.6 points per game.

-August 2004: Gold Medal at USA Junior World Championship
+August 2004: Led USA Junior World Championship team to gold medal

-In August 2004, Parker led the undefeated USA Junior World Championship team to a gold medal, averaging 16.6 points and 8.8 rebounds per game.
-During training, she had a relapse of knee pain and required surgery.
+In August 2004, Parker led the USA Junior World Championship team to a gold medal, averaging 16.6 points and 8.8 rebounds per game.
+She also had a relapse of knee pain and required surgery.

 2004: Second Class AA State Title

-In 2004, Parker led her high school basketball team to their second consecutive Class AA state title.
+In 2004, Parker led her high school basketball team to a second Class AA state title.

 2004: Second Gatorade National Girls Basketball Player of the Year Award

-In 2004, Parker won the Gatorade National Girls Basketball Player of the Year award for the second consecutive year, making her the only woman to achieve this.
+In 2004, Parker won the Gatorade National Girls Basketball Player of the Year award for the second consecutive year, and became the only woman to receive a Gatorade Basketball Player of the Year award twice.

 2004: Entered University of Tennessee